 In the next step, you will need to set file permissions for all the files in the uploads directory.

-To do that, right click on uploads directory and select file permissions.
-In the file permissions dialog box, change the numeric value to 644.
+To do that, right-click on the uploads directory and select file permissions.
+In the file permissions dialog box, change the numeric value to ‘644’.

 The FTP client will now change the permissions for all files inside the uploads folder.
 Once it is done, you can go back to your WordPress admin area and try uploading images again.

-Note: if you don’t know how to use a FTP client, then you can also use the file manager provided by your WordPress hosting company.
+Note: If you don’t know how to use an FTP client, then you can also use the file manager provided by your WordPress hosting company.
 Since the screenshots will vary from each host, you will need to talk to their support to find instructions.

 We hope this article helped you fix the image upload issue in WordPress.
-You may also want to see our article on how to optimize image SEO to get more organic traffic to your website.
+You may also want to see our article on how to choose the best WordPress hosting or our comparison of the best GoDaddy alternatives.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.